 Santa Claus Main Post Office

-You definitely want to take time to visit the Santa Claus Main Post Office when visiting Santa Claus Village.
+You definitely want to take time to visit the Santa Claus Main Post Office when choosing your Santa Claus Village activities.
 Inside the post office you can view letters sent to Santa from around the world.

 You will likely want to take a couple of minutes to send a postcard to loved ones back home.
 There are tables available for you to sit down and write and address your postcards (remember to bring addresses).
 You can also purchase a letter to come directly from Santa to be delivered either this Christmas or the next.
 Since we were visiting in early December it was too late for Santa to get the letter out for this Christmas.